My views on economy, society and politics

 - Nonviolence and equalism of all life.
 Including towards flora and fauna.

-- Truthfulness, kāyā, vācā, manasā, i.e. honesty and integrity in actions, speech and mind.
+- Truthfulness, kāyā, vācā, manasā, i.e. honesty and integrity in actions, words and thoughts.

 - Mutual respect leading to understanding and tolerance.